bamlab/dev-standards/react-native/tests/setup-detox-jest.mo.md

 * Mac with macOS (>= macOS El Capitan 10.11)
 * Xcode 8.3+ with Xcode command line tools
 * A working [React Native](https://facebook.github.io/react-native/docs/getting-started.html) app
 * A Javascript test Runner installed (Jest in our example.
-React Native works also with Mocha)
+Detox also works with Mocha)
 * Node 7.6.0 or above for native async-await support

 ## Step 1: Install dependencies *(~5mins)*